AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/intro-home-page.md

 ### Overview

 **Overview** acts like a personalized dashboard designed to enhance productivity.
-It features a Widget section where the following widgets are displayed:
+It features different widgets that help you stay organized and focused.
+The area where these widgets are placed is the **Widget section**.

+The widgets also provide you with options to sort and resize columns for a customized view.
+To view these options, click on the column header and the options would display in a list.

+The following widgets are present in the Widget section:

  - **Recent Files**: The widget provides you a snapshot of recently-opened files (a list of files that you accessed in the Editor) along with the key file details including Title, File name, File type, File path, and Accessed on dates.
 From [User Preferences](#user-preferences), you can set the maximum number of files that can be displayed in this widget.
 By default, this limit is set to **20**.